newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 2. Unzip the models, so they are extracted as .pth files and upload them to the newly created S3 bucket.

-3. Once uploaded, your S3 bucket should looks like this
+3. Once uploaded, your S3 bucket should look like this

 ![S3 Bucket](screenshots/s3_bucket.png)

 **Stage 5** Make Inference request

 1. Make this curl request using the endpoint that was created in Stage 3 Step 9.
-The first image we will extract text from is an english image.
+The first image we will extract text from is an English image.

 ![English Image](https://demo622.s3.amazonaws.com/english-1.png)